Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: Training Configurations and Additional Results

 \subsection{7D Time-Varying OU Experiment}

 The neural networks of $\hat{p}$ and $\hat{e}_1$ are summarized in Table~\ref{tab:nnphat_7D-TVOU} and~\ref{tab:nne1hat_7D-TVOU}.
-For training $\hat{p}$, we begins with $N_0=N_r=1000$ samples, and gradually add samples using adaptive sampling.
-For training $\hat{e}_1$, we begins with $N_0=N_r=150$ samples, and gradually add samples using adaptive sampling.
+For training $\hat{p}$, we begins with $N_0=N_r=2000$ samples.
+Half of these samples are drawn uniformly, and the other half follow the normal distribution specified by the initial condition.
+During training, we gradually add samples using adaptive sampling.
+For training $\hat{e}_1$, we begins with $N_0=N_r=300$ samples (with same distributions as training $\hat{p}$), and gradually add samples using adaptive sampling.
 The weights of training both $\hat{p}$ and $\hat{e}_1$ are $w_0=1,w_r=|T|=1$, and $w_{\nabla}=0$ without regularization.
 The training losses of $\hat{p}$ and $\hat{e}_1$ are illustrated in Fig.~\ref{fig:7dtvou_trainloss}.